xymbol/otp-examples/README.md

 ## How to run tests

 For each example, do `mix test` to run tests.
-You can also do `mix test` from the parent folder to run all tests.
+To run all tests in all examples, do `mix test` from the parent folder.

 ## Author